Eagle Lake Fishing Information

 Gallatin Road to Eagles Nest is a rough SOB so be careful heading in.
 I really feel bad for the folks at Eagles Nest to have to travel this unmaintained road to get to their beautiful cabins.
 I doubt any fire trucks to access it very quickly either.
 LNF, get it together, these folks pay you and you should provide access that isn't so dangerous and damaging.
 This area is easy to launch kayaks off the gravel bar without having to drag them several hundred feet...getting in is the hard part.

 USFS Road 21 Open.
-Erosion at the cattle guard heading up towards the lake from Pine Creek Valley has been being repaired but it was a nasty bump on 9-21.
-If you're going too fast you could catch some air.
+Take it easy over the cattle guards.
+Some will let you catch some air if you're going to fast.
 Always stop at the RR crossing right near highway 44.
 This is an active line and several times a day.
 At times there have been a lot of cows on the road so take caution.
-Lots of quads and UTV's out there and they don't always abide by the rules of the road so be very careful out there.
+Lots of quads and UTV's out there right now and they don't always abide by the rules of the road so be very careful out there.
 Also be careful parking off road in the tall grasses.
 We are dry and still have high chances for fires to start.
 Especially diesels with burn boxes (DEF).
-Rifle season for deer will begin in a couple weeks.
-So expect to see folks out scouting, target praticing and sighting in their scopes.
+Rifle season for deer has begun.
+So expect to see folks out scouring the mountains.
 As storms roll in and out we often see trees fall across the road.
 It's a good idea to carry a saw and a tow strap.

 A-1 Eagle Lake Road south from 36: OPEN.
 Be careful.
 Heavy loads, gear down at the summit because you will pick up speed quickly heading down into the 15mph turn I call Chrome Corner.... get it?
 This road is rough on trailers and vehicles, so take it easy.
-Expansion cracks every 20ft are a real killer for 16 miles.
+Expansion cracks every 20ft from Spalding south are a real killer for 16 miles.
 Many trailers have needed repair if repetively traveling this road.
 Lassen County maintained is a local joke.
 Stress fractures in trailers occur so double check daily.
 Truck problems include tie rods and steering stablizers so be very careful.
-No cell signal until you top the summit heading to Susanville or drop into the basin near Gallatin Road.
+As storms begin to pass through be aware that the grade coming from Susanville can get icy and frosty.
+Use your gears and common sense.
+Generally doesn't close before the end of fishing season, but it can get nasty when it gets icy.

 A-1 Eagle Lake Road north: Eagle Lake Road from highway 139 is open.
 Approximately 51 miles from Susanville on139 to the Recreation Area and Campgrounds down south.
 But it is a faster road and in better condition if coming to Spalding.
 Takes about the same amount of time to Spalding but around 10 miles longer.
-Expansion cracks in the road from Spalding to the south end are nasty and really tough on tie rods and trailers.
+It may take longer to get to the south end when A1 south gets icy, but it could be better, at times, to be safe than sorry.

 Highway 139: Anelope along the lake shore along with a lot more cattle.
 Deer have also be prevelent.
 Be careful driving.
 This road is in good shape to Susanville.
 Longer from Spalding but takes about the same amount of time as taking A1 south to Spalding Tract.